Baku: Rise of the Shirvanshahs and the Safavid era

 Baku was the realm of the Shirvanshahs during the 8th century AD.
 The city frequently came under assault from the Khazars and (starting from the 10th century) from the Rus'.
-Shirvanshah Akhsitan I built a navy in Baku and successfully repelled a Rus' assault in 1170.
+Akhsitan I built a navy in Baku and successfully repelled a Rus' assault in 1170.
 After a devastating earthquake struck Shamakhi, the capital of Shirvan, Shirvanshah's court moved to Baku in 1191.

 The Shirvan era greatly influenced Baku and the remainder of present-day Azerbaijan.
 Between the 12th and 14th centuries, massive fortifications were built in Baku and the surrounding towns.
-The Maiden Tower, the Ramana Tower, the Nardaran Fortress, the Shagan Castle, the Mardakan Castle, the Round Castle and also the famous Sabayil Castle on the island of the Bay of Baku date from this period.
+The Maiden Tower, the Ramana Tower, the Nardaran Fortress, the Shagan Castle, the Mardakan Castle, the Round Castle and also the Sabayil Castle on the island of the Bay of Baku date from this period.
 The city walls of Baku were also rebuilt and strengthened.

-By the early 16th century Baku's wealth and strategic position attracted the attention of its larger neighbours; in the previous two centuries, it was under the rule of the Iran-centred Kara Koyunlu and Ak Koyunlu.
+By the early 16th century, Baku's wealth and strategic position attracted the attention of its larger neighbours; in the previous two centuries, it was under the rule of the Iran-centred Kara Koyunlu and Ak Koyunlu.
 The fall of the Ak Koyunlu brought the city immediately into the sphere of the newly formed Iranian Safavid dynasty, led by king (shah) Ismail I (r.
 1501–1524).
 Ismail I laid siege to Baku in 1501 and captured it; he allowed the Shirvanshahs to remain in power, under Safavid suzerainty.
 His successor, king Tahmasp I (r.
 1524–1576), completely removed the Shirvanshahs from power and made Baku a part of the Shirvan province.
 Baku remained as an integral part of his empire and of successive Iranian dynasties for the next centuries, until ceded to the Russian Empire through the 1813 Treaty of Gulistan.
 The House of Shirvan, which had ruled Baku since the 9th century, was extinguished in the course of Safavid rule.

-At this time the city was enclosed within lines of strong walls, which were washed by the sea on one side and protected by a wide trench on land.
+At this time, the city was enclosed within lines of strong walls, which were washed by the sea on one side and protected by a wide trench on land.
 The Ottomans briefly gained control over Baku as a result of the Ottoman-Safavid War of 1578–1590; by 1607, it came under Iranian control again.
 In 1604 Shah Abbas I (r.
 1588–1629) destroyed Baku fortress.